lcef97/CAV_Puglia/README.md

 ## Contents of the present GitHub repository

   - [Slides](https://lcef97.github.io/CAV_Puglia/#1).
-Move on and try completing this by Sunday.
+This clearly serves as a presentation.
-  This clearly serves no more than as a presentation.
-Just a few selected models are included here, as they are multivariate ones with 10 -- 14 hyperparameters, so they take quite a long time to compile.
+  Few, selected models are included here, as they are multivariate ones with 10 -- 14 hyperparameters.
+This should be the presentation at the PRIN workshop held in Lecce, Salento, Apulia, Italy, on September 19--20th, 2025.

-  - R script [`CAV_full`](https://github.com/lcef97/CAV_Puglia/blob/main/CAV_full.R): complete analysis performed over four years, which is the full information currently available [(link)].
+  - R script [`CAV_full`](https://github.com/lcef97/CAV_Puglia/blob/main/CAV_full.R): complete analysis performed over four years, which is the full information currently available.

   - R script [`Functions`](https://github.com/lcef97/CAV_Puglia/blob/main/Auxiliary/Functions.R):
   R code, compatible with R-INLA, with all the handmade INLA models [(here)].
 As this is quite experimental,